joshtwynham/lovely-logs/README.md

 ## Implementation Choices
----

 ### The LogManager and Multiple Loggers
 I decided to use a `LogManager` class so that multiple loggers could be easily added and managed (one for each class that requires logging functionality).
 I implemented the class using the singleton pattern as it made the process significantly easier and would was easier to make it thread safe, as potentially a large number of classes could use it.
-The `LogManager` is laziliy initialised with the `Lazy<T>` class allowing for safe access from multiple threads.
+The `LogManager` is lazily initialised with the `Lazy<T>` class allowing for safe access from multiple threads.

 ### Configuration